-Investments are valued at fair value using Level 1 inputs, unadjusted quoted prices in active markets, and are comprised of the following as of December 31, 2022:
+Investments are valued at fair value using Level 1 inputs, unadjusted quoted prices in active markets, and are comprised of the following as of December 31, 2023:

-Domestic:
+Domestic

-Fixed income - Treasury Bills \$ 3,269,007
+Fixed income - treasury bills \$ 3,413,302

+Equity securities 9,009

-Total \$ 3,269,007
+Total \$ 3,422,311

-Fixed income consists of four United States Treasury Bills with various maturity dates through November 2023.
-It is the Corporations intention to reinvest the amounts when maturity occurs for longterm stability of the Corporation.
+Fixed income consists of four United States Treasury Bills with various maturity dates through November 2024.
+It is the Corporations intention to reinvest the amounts when maturity occurs for long-term stability of the Corporation.
+The investments are included in investment, long-term in the accompanying consolidated statement of financial position.